fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 #### Options
   * `fields` - A list of fields to be searched for autocomplete.
 This allows for foreign key traversal using the usual Django patterns.
 This should _always_ be a list, even if the length is only one.
   * `value` - The value to use as the autocomplete pattern.
-Typically a string, but could be a number in uncommon circumstances.
+It is typically a string, but it could be a number in uncommon circumstances.
 The search will currently _always_ be case insensitive.
   * `mode` - _Optional_ - The search mode.
 Options available are:
     * `contains` - Matches if the field's value contains the specified value.
     * `startswith` - Matches if the field's value starts with the specified value.